RyanChew1/tripplanner/GOOGLE_CALENDAR_SETUP.md

 # Google Calendar Integration Setup

-This guide will help you set up Google Calendar integration for the Trip Planner application.
+This guide will help you set up Google Calendar integration for the Univo application.

 ## Prerequisites

 - A Google account
 - Access to Google Cloud Console
-- Your Trip Planner application running locally or deployed
+- Your Univo application running locally or deployed

 ## Step 1: Create Google Cloud Project